itsraghadalotibi/itsraghadalotibi/README.md

 I am a software engineering student passionate about developing innovative mobile apps and exploring new technologies.

-- 🔭 I’m currently working on an iOS app project
 - 🌱 I’m currently learning Dart and Flutter
 - 🤔 I’m looking for help with community-focused app ideas
 - 💬 Ask me about AI, ML, LLMs, Flutter, iOS development, and tech competitions